GSA/digitalgov.gov/content/resources/how-to-transition-a-team-off-of-a-project.md

 ---
+# View this page at https://digital.gov/resources/how-to-transition-a-team-off-of-a-project
+# Learn how to edit our pages at https://workflow.digital.gov

 date: 2024-07-19
-source: ""
-title: How to transition a team off of a project
+title: "How to transition a team off of a project"
-deck: A template for transitioning projects to another team
+deck: "A template for transitioning projects to another team"
-summary: Use this template, shared at the 2024 Spring Community Summit, to improve your own service delivery.
+summary: "Use this template, shared at the 2024 Spring Community Summit, to improve your own service delivery."

+# Redirects: Enter the paths of the old URLs that you want redirected to this page.
+aliases:
+  - /resources/service-delivery-transition-plan/

 # See all topics at https://digital.gov/topics
 topics:
-  - user-centered-design
+  - digital-service-delivery

 # See all authors at https://digital.gov/authors
 authors:
   - jessica-marine

 slug: how-to-transition-a-team-off-of-a-project

-primary_image: 10th-anniversary-gold-stamp-olivier-le-moal-istock-getty-images-1215894273
+primary_image:

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 # 2 -- highlighted
 weight: 1

 ---

 When bringing in a short-term project team, it’s important to formally transition them off the project, once their part of the project ends.
 This transition helps to prepare the long-term team for success.

 Use this resource to serve as a hand-off document when a short-term project team is transitioning off of a project.
 You can modify the template to meet your team’s needs.